vadichi/aarch-os/documentation/topics/tutorial/tutorial-01.md

 ```
 {prompt="$"}

-You will also need it to `$PATH`, with a higher priority than the system `awk`.
+You will also need to add it to `$PATH`, overriding the system`awk`:

 ```Bash
 export PATH="/opt/homebrew/opt/gawk/libexec/gnubin:$PATH"
 ```
 {prompt="$"}

-It might also be useful to this line it to your <path>~/.zprofile</path> or equivalent to have
+It might be useful to add this line to your <path>~/.zprofile</path> or equivalent to have
-`gawk` available in every shell.
+`gawk` available in new shells by default.

 Finally, build and install the GRUB tools.
-Don't worry, this only installs some developer tools and will **not** affect the bootloader on your machine.
+Don't worry, will **not** affect the bootloader on your machine.

 ```Bash
 make && make install